 I had dinner with a guy recently who asked me how the business was.

-And I said, We're doing okay.
+I said, we're doing okay.

-We're not into making impressions, we're into getting results.
+We're into getting results.

 Carbonite online backup.